Aimeedeer/bigannouncement/doc/hacklog.md

 ### An imaginary design

-I don't think any of these third-party services are what I want - they all seem to be adding a central point of authority and failure on top of the distributed system.
+I don't think any of these third-party services meet our requirements - they all seem to be adding a central point of authority and failure on top of the distributed system.